Himanshu2800/Bug-Bounty-automation/README.md

 # Bug-Bounty-automation
-This is the bug bounty automation program;
+This is the bug bounty automation program

 # Features